Crime in Canada: United States

 Much study has been done of the comparative experience and policies of Canada with its southern neighbour the United States, and this is a topic of intense discussion within Canada.

-Historically, the violent crime rate in Canada is far lower than that of the U.S. and this continues to be the case.
-For example, in 2000 the United States' rate for robberies was 65 percent higher, its rate for aggravated assault was more than double, and its murder rate was triple that of Canada.
-However, the rate of some property crime types is lower in the U.S. than in Canada.
-For example, in 2006, the rates of vehicle theft were 22% higher in Canada than in the U.S.
+Both Canada and the United States administer national Uniform Crime Reporting (UCR) programs to analyze the national crime rates.
+To match the American category of aggravated assault to the Canadian crime categories of attempted murder, assault level 3 aggravated assault and assault level 2 weapons or bodily harmed should be combined.
+Sexual assaults in Canada and rape in the United States is not comparable due to significant definitional differences.

-Furthermore, in recent years, the gap in violent crime rates between the United States and Canada has narrowed due to a precipitous drop in the violent crime rate in the U.S. For example, while the aggravated assault rate declined for most of the 1990s in the U.S. and was 324 per 100,000 in 2000, the aggravated assault rate in Canada remained relatively steady throughout and was 143 per 100,000 in 2000.
-In other areas, the U.S. had a faster decline.
-For instance, whereas the murder rate in Canada declined by 36% between 1991 and 2004, the U.S. murder rate declined by 44%.
+Historically, the violent crime rate in Canada was far lower than that of the U.S. For example, in 2000 the United States' rate for robberies was 65% higher, its rate for aggravated assault was more than double, and its murder rate was triple that of Canada.
+However, the rate of reported property crimes were similar in both nations between the 1980s-2000s.
+In 2006, the rates of vehicle theft were 22% higher in Canada than in the U.S.